contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/tutorials/04_manage-api.md

 <h1 class="iconed" id="toc_0"><i class="fa fa-hand-o-right"></i>Introduction</h1>

-APISpark provides a tool to manage an existing web API hosted outside of APISpark.
+Restlet Cloud provides a tool to manage an existing web API hosted outside of Restlet Cloud.
 To get a full overview of the management features available, take a look at the [related documentation](/documentation/cloud/guide/manage/connectors).

-In this scenario, we will add authenticated access to an existing web API via the APISpark tool.
-If you do not have a running web API, you can use our sample API hosted on APISpark.
+In this scenario, we will add authenticated access to an existing web API via Restlet Cloud.
+If you do not have a running web API, you can use our sample API hosted on Restlet Cloud.

 You have two options:
 - [hosted agent](/tutorials/manage-api#hosted)
-You can either create a connector with an agent hosted directly on APISpark or;
+You can either create a connector with an agent hosted directly on Restlet Cloud or;
 - [standalone agent](/tutorials/manage-api#standalone)
 You can install the agent on your own infrastructure to avoid possible lag issues.

-# <a class="anchor" name="hosted"></a>Create a connector with an agent hosted on APISpark
+# <a class="anchor" name="hosted"></a>Create a connector with an agent hosted on Restlet Cloud

 <h1 class="numbered" id="toc_1"><i>1</i>Create a web API Connector</h1>

-If you have not already done so, sign in to your APISpark account and open your **Dashboard**.
+If you have not already done so, sign in to your Restlet account and open your **Dashboard**.

 Create a new Connector.
 Click on **+ Web API**, select the "Connector" **Type** and enter the **Name** "myConnector".